12-DAY Northern Thailand Highlands

 You’ll be met at the airport by a friendly face from our local team and whisked straight to your hotel.
 By tonight you’ll be revved up to meet your fellow Patchies and your guide-extraordinaire over a welcome dinner.
 This might be your first taste of Northern Thai deliciousness, but we promise it won’t be the last!

-Accommodation: Bodhi Serene Chiang Mai, Deluxe room or similar
+Accommodation: Sabai Sabai Chiang Mai or similar

 Included: Dinner